 Time your investment entry point for when the index dips toward fear.

-When fear is high, watch for companies that are undervalued.
+Watch for companies that are undervalued.

 Use the index to determine short-term gain.